The quality of the produced key is highly dependent on:

 Turn off the Red, Green and Blue channels

-Increases the range of the selected background colors.
+Increases the range of the foreground colors making it more opaque.

 Add Luma Key

-This can help to fill in regions of a soft foreground region.
+This can help to fill in areas of a soft foreground region.

 With a good initial pick of the background and foreground colors using the Labelling tool, there should be little need to adjust background and foreground controls.
 It is often preferable to fill holes in the foreground with a little Add Luma Key, rather than by hardening up the foreground.